1I/ʻOumuamua: Trajectory

 ʻOumuamua appears to have come from roughly the direction of Vega in the constellation Lyra.
-Its incoming direction of motion is 6° from the solar apex (the direction of the Sun's movement relative to local stars), which is the most likely direction from which objects coming from outside the Solar System should approach.
+Its inbound direction of motion is 6° from the solar apex (the direction of the Sun's movement relative to local stars), the most likely direction from which objects from outside the Solar System would come.
 On 26 October, two precovery observations from the Catalina Sky Survey were found dated 14 and 17 October.
 A two-week observation arc had verified a strongly hyperbolic trajectory.
 It has a hyperbolic excess velocity (velocity at infinity, $v_{\infty}\!$) of 26.33 km/s, its speed relative to the Sun when in interstellar space.

 By mid-November, astronomers were certain that it was an interstellar object.
 Based on observations spanning 80 days, ʻOumuamua's orbital eccentricity is 1.20, the highest ever observed until 2I/Borisov was discovered in August 2019.
-An eccentricity exceeding 1.0 means an object exceeds the Sun's escape velocity, is not bound to the Solar System and may escape to interstellar space.
+An eccentricity exceeding 1.0 means an object exceeds the Sun's escape velocity, is not bound to the Solar System, and may escape to interstellar space.
 While an eccentricity slightly above 1.0 can be obtained by encounters with planets, as happened with the previous record holder, C/1980 E1, ʻOumuamua's eccentricity is so high that it could not have been obtained through an encounter with any of the planets in the Solar System.
-Even undiscovered planets in the Solar System, if any should exist, could not account for ʻOumuamua's trajectory, nor boost its speed to the observed value.
+Even undiscovered planets in the Solar System cannot account for ʻOumuamua's trajectory or boost its speed to the observed value.
 For these reasons, it can only be of interstellar origin.

 ʻOumuamua entered the Solar System from north of the plane of the ecliptic.
 The pull of the Sun's gravity caused it to speed up until it reached its maximum speed of 87.71 km/s as it passed south of the ecliptic on 6 September, where the Sun's gravity bent its orbit in a sharp turn northward at its closest approach (perihelion) on 9 September at a distance of 0.255 AU from the Sun, i.e., about 17% closer than Mercury's closest approach to the Sun.
-It is now heading away from the Sun towards Pegasus towards a vanishing point 66° from the direction of its approach.
+It is now heading away from the Sun toward Pegasus, toward a vanishing point 66° from the direction of its approach.

 On the outward leg of its journey through the Solar System, ʻOumuamua passed beyond the orbit of Earth on 14 October with a closest approach distance of approximately 0.16175 AU from Earth.
 On 16 October it moved back north of the ecliptic plane and passed beyond the orbit of Mars on 1 November.
 It passed beyond Jupiter's orbit in May 2018, beyond Saturn's orbit in January 2019, and beyond Neptune's in 2022.
-As it leaves the Solar System it will be approximately right ascension 23'51" and declination +24°45', in Pegasus.
-It will continue to slow down until it reaches a speed of 26.33 km/s relative to the Sun, the same speed it had before its approach to the Solar System.
+As it leaves the Solar System it will be approximately right ascension 23'51" and declination +24°42', in Pegasus.
+It will continue to slow down, approaching a speed of 26.33 km/s relative to the Sun, the same speed it had before its approach to the Solar System.